AN/FPQ-6

 The AN/FPQ-6 is a fixed, land-based C-band radar system used for long-range, small-target tracking.
-The AN/FPQ-6 Instrumentation Radar located at the NASA Kennedy Space Center was the principal C-Band tracking radar system for Apollo program.
+The AN/FPQ-6 Instrumentation Radar located at the NASA Kennedy Space Center was the principal C-Band tracking radar system for the Apollo program.

 In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/FPQ-6" designation represents the 6th design of an Army-Navy electronic device for fixed ground radar special or combination equipment.
 The JETDS system also now is used to name all Department of Defense electronic systems.